The NetBeans E-commerce Tutorial - Designing the Data Model

 relationships are indicated on the Workbench canvas by a solid line linking

 two tables.
-Here, the customer_order_has_product table forms
+Here, the customer_order_has_product

 an identifying relationship with its two parent tables, customer_order

-and product.
+.
 A record contained in the customer_order_has_product

 table requires references from both tables in order to exist.

-The new customer_order_has_product table contains two foreign
+table contains two foreign

-keys, fk_customer_order_has_product_customer_order and
+keys, fk_customer_order_has_product_customer_order

-fk_customer_order_has_product_product, which reference the
+, which reference the

-primary keys of the customer_order and product
+primary keys of the customer_order

 tables, respectively.
 These two foreign keys form a composite primary key

-for the customer_order_has_product table.
+for the customer_order_has_product

-customer_order_has_product table to
+table to

-'ordered_product'.
+'.
 Double-click the customer_order_has_product

 table to open the Table editor.
-Enter ordered_product into the Name
+Enter ordered_product

-ordered_product's Table editor, click the Foreign Keys tab.
+'s Table editor, click the Foreign Keys tab.
 Then,

-click into both foreign key entries and replace 'customer_order_has_product'
+click into both foreign key entries and replace 'customer_order_has_product

-with 'ordered_product'.
+'.
 When you finish, the two entries should read:

 fk_ordered_product_customer_order